 This is what the Trump administration is now changing.
-By announcing that it will create a new process permitting anyone to "register" with the federal government, the administration is now laying the groundwork for the registration law to be dusted off and enforced.
+By creating a new process permitting anyone to "register" with the federal government, the administration is laying the groundwork for the registration law to be dusted off and enforced.
 Furthermore, the administration is encouraging federal prosecutors to enforce violations of the registration provision-allowing unauthorized immigrants to be swept up in criminal proceedings for failing to comply.